robhabraken/advent-of-code-2023/09/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/11/solutions.md).*

+---
 # Day 9: Mirage Maintenance
 You ride the camel through the sandstorm and stop where the ghost's maps told you to stop.
 The sandstorm subsequently subsides, somehow seeing you standing at an oasis!